brightcove/player-service-walkthrough/cheat-sheet.md

 export EMBED1=c1730f23-3d9f-4b8f-a643-e581cd24ba27
 ```

-You can create another embed based on the same player with an alternate stylesheet, too.
+You can create another embed from the same player with an alternate stylesheet, too.
 Create a file called embed2.json:

 ```json
 {